Delivers lasting gloss and tames flyaways on normal-to-thick hair with a boar-plus-nylon blend that reaches dense sections.

 Introduction

-This review covers what the brush actually does, who will love it, who should skip it, and how to use it correctly so you see sheen and smoothness rather than static or frizz.
+This review covers what the brush actually does, who will love it, who should skip it, and how to use it correctly so users see sheen and smoothness rather than static or frizz.
 We synthesize long-term owner feedback and stylist commentary, not a single hands-on test.
 Expect practical tips, clear pros and cons, and where this premium tool fits in a smart routine.

 What it is